mobile app bar

 Russell Westbrook (L), Dwight Howard (R)

-Russell Westbrook might not have a home in the NBA this upcoming season, but if reports are to be believed, the former Nuggets point guard could be trying his luck in the East very soon.
+Russell Westbrook, who may not have a home in the NBA this upcoming season, could be trying his luck in the East very soon if reports are to be believed.
 And why wouldn’t he?
-Apparently, he could be paid four times more than what any NBA team is willing to offer him … and that too, for just playing half a season.
+Apparently, Westbrook could be paid four times more overseas than what any NBA team is willing to offer him.
+And that too, for just playing half a season.

-At 36, Westbrook is a 17-year-old veteran, and should he choose to remain in America this upcoming season, his career will be old enough to drive!
+The 36-year-old Westbrook is a 17-year veteran in the league.
+And should he choose to remain in America this upcoming season, his career will be old enough to drive!
 But despite being a nine-time NBA All-Star, it doesn’t seem like there is much interest in the market for the former Denver Nuggets guard.

 While he hasn’t been an All-Star caliber for some time now, Westbrook had a decent run for the Nuggets last year, where he averaged 13.3 points, 6.1 assists, and 4.9 rebounds per game.
 But does Westbrook want to continue in the NBA, where he is likely to ride the bench for most of the season?
-Well, former NBA champion Dwight Howard certainly thinks Westbrook should stick it out, but his advice was somewhat mixed.
+Former NBA champion Dwight Howard thinks Westbrook should stick it out.
+But his advice was somewhat mixed.

-In the IG reel, he also shared a report stating that Westbrook could follow in the path set by Tracy McGrady and himself and try some Eastern medicine for $12 million.
+In the IG reel, Howard also shared a report stating that Westbrook could follow the path set by him and Tracy McGrady, to try some Eastern medicine for $12 million.

 View this post on Instagram